johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Then execute the following command at the BASH console.
 * git clone https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet.git`
 * Now the Console Wallet is installed in a new directory called **IOTA-Airgapped-NodeJS-Console-Wallet**
-* You can change the name to something shorter if you want.
+* Change the name of the directory to something shorter.
+Call it **Console-Wallet**
-* At the BASH console, CD into this new directory and look at the scripts with your favorite text editor.
+* At the BASH console, CD into the **Console-Wallet** directory and look at the scripts with your favorite text editor.
-* You will be using these scripts at the node console to securely store and spend your IOTAs.
+* You will be using these scripts at the BASH console to securely store and spend your IOTAs.

 #### Move Your Seeds Into the Console Wallet directory.
 * If you have been following along then you already have two experimental seeds in a text file waiting to be used on your airgapped machine.
-* Move the text file containing your experimental seeds into the Console-Wallet directory.
+* Move the text file containing your experimental seeds into the **Console-Wallet** directory.
 * Your seeds are very important.
 * If you lose your seeds then you will lose all the IOTAs they control.
 * Copy your experimental seeds by writing them down on a piece of paper and check 3 times that you have written them down correctly.
 * Then put these pieces of paper somewhere safe.
-* If you are using a PrivateKeyVault then there is different method for backing up your seed [which is found here.](https://github.com/johnshearing/PrivateKeyVault#cloning-your-encrypted-sd-card-using-only-the-raspberry-pi)
+* If you are using a PrivateKeyVault then there is different method for backing up your seeds [which is found here.](https://github.com/johnshearing/PrivateKeyVault#cloning-your-encrypted-sd-card-using-only-the-raspberry-pi)

+#### Make Addresses From Your Seeds To Store IOTAs
+* Your BASH Console should be open and you should be in the **Console-Wallet** directory.

 * A short tutorial of how to buy IOTAs on [binance](https://www.binance.com/en) will go here.
-* A short tutorial of how to make addresses for your two different seeds will go here.
-* A short tutorial of how to back up your seeds will go here.

 * A short tutorial of how to send IOTAs from binance to your new address will go here.

 #### Find a Healthy Computer on the Tangle To Use For Checking the Balance of Your New Address